 Check out one of Brooke’s recent projects that’s helping tell the story of why our employees fight fraud:

-“When I took my job in product marketing, I was afraid I wasn’t technical enough.
+When it comes to advice for others, Brooke says to be curious and passionate: “When I took my job in product marketing, I was afraid that I wasn’t technical enough.
 I was told, “I can teach you the technology.
-You have passion and creativity, those are things I can’t teach.""
+You have passion, creativity and curiosity, those are things I can’t teach.”